LittleGreenViper/DemoCustomChartApp/README.md

 Next, the [`AxisGridLine`](https://developer.apple.com/documentation/charts/axisgridline) that will extend across the chart.
 We'll stick with the default, which is just a thin, solid horizontal line.

 Finally, the [`AxisValueLabel`](https://developer.apple.com/documentation/charts/axisvaluelabel).
 This is the actual displayed value.
-We specify that the attachment to the chart, is on the trailing edge (default is leading).
+We specify that the attachment to the chart (the `anchor` parameter), is on the [trailing](https://developer.apple.com/documentation/swiftui/unitpoint/trailing) edge (default is [leading](https://developer.apple.com/documentation/swiftui/unitpoint/leading)).

-The code in the [`DemoChartDisplay.swift`](https://github.com/LittleGreenViper/DemoCustomChartApp/blob/01.YAxis-Position/Sources/DemoCustomChartApp/DemoChartDisplay.swift) file, will look like this (comments removed, in order to reduce the code listing size):
+The code in the [`DemoChartDisplay.swift`](https://github.com/LittleGreenViper/DemoCustomChartApp/blob/01.YAxis-Position/Sources/DemoCustomChartApp/DemoChartDisplay.swift) file, will now look like this (comments removed, in order to reduce the code listing size):

 #### Listing 2.
 With Y-Axis Adornment